 This Bruschetta Baked Brie recipe combines two of the most delicious appetizers, tomato basil bruschetta and baked brie bread bowls, into the most scrumptious starter, that’s also so easy to make!

-If you love my Caramelized Pear Baked Brie Bread Bowl in the fall and my Strawberry Balsamic Baked Brie Bread Bowl in the spring, then you’re going to love this Bruschetta Baked Brie Bread Bowl in the summer and throughout the year!
+If you love this Caramelized Pear Baked Brie Bread Bowl in the fall, this Salted Caramel Pecan Baked Brie in the winter and this Strawberry Balsamic Baked Brie Bread Bowl in the spring, then you’re going to love this Bruschetta Baked Brie Bread Bowl in the summer and throughout the year!

 The freshness of the bruschetta, paired with the creaminess of the brie is a match made in heaven!
 This is the perfect appetizer for an Italian dinner or a party starter!

 How do you make baked brie?

 To make this bruschetta baked brie recipe, simply combine all of the tomato basil bruschetta ingredients in a bowl, slice the top and middle out of a round sourdough loaf, place the brie in the middle of the sourdough bread, then top with the tomato basil bruschetta.
 Place in the oven and bake for 30 minutes.
 Remove from the oven and drizzle with balsamic reduction.

 Do you cut off the rind on brie cheese?

 You do not cut the rind off of the brie cheese in this baked brie recipe.
 You put the entire round of brie, with the rind attached, in the bread bowl, then bake.

 Looking for more great recipes with this Tomato Basil Bruschetta?
 Try these 5 favorites!